almeidaxan/bfast-explorer/README.md

 components over time.

-If you encounter any bugs, please send a message to almeida.xan@gmail.com, or create an issue on the GitHub page.
+If you encounter any bugs, please send a message to almeida.xan@gmail.com, or create an issue on this page.